manasa7958/Projects/ps6/Readme-ps6.md

 ## Description
-The project implements a Random Writer that predicts the characters This project implements a Random Writer using a Markov model of order k to generate text that mimics the statistical structure of a source input.
-The model builds a frequency table of kgrams and the characters that follow them, and uses this to stochastically generate new text of a specified length
+The project implements a Random Writer that predicts the characters while mimicing the structure of the input file.
+The program uses a Markov model to generate the text of the length that the user inputs.

 ### Features
 Describe what your major decisions were and why you did things that way.
+I chose to use an unordered_map with string keys to rpresent the kgrams and string values to represent each new character following the kgram.
+This supports random selection and allows for more efficient lookups.
+I used a single mt19937 object to generate randomness in this program.

 ### Testing
 What tests did you write?
 What exceptions did you use?
 Does your code pass the tests?